EnterpriseDB/docs/README.md

 1. Navigate to the cloned repo directory in your terminal

-1. if you have previously started the app, you may receive an error when the docker container installs dependencies.
-Remove your node modules folder (`rm -rf node_modules`) to fix the error.
+1. If you have previously started the app outside of the docker container, you may receive an error when the docker container installs dependencies.
+Remove your node modules folder (`rm -rf node_modules`) to fix this issue.

-1. Run `npm run start`
+1. Run `npm run start`.
+The application will start in the background and take a few minutes to load.

-1. The application will take a few minutes to build, but once it's finished it can be accessed at `http://localhost:8000/`.
+1. You can view logs and monitor the startup process by running `npm run logs`.
+Once it's finished it can be accessed at `http://localhost:8000/`.

 #### Additional Commands and Options for the Docker Environment